 Club meeting’s are where we can all come together to see old friends, make new friends, meet the person that goes with the voice and the callsign, find someone to help with a radio problem, learn other’s experience with a piece of gear, or just plain yak with someone.
 We tell war stories, encourage new Hams, encourage old Hams, divulge our secret techniques of operating or fixing, discuss current Ham radio events, promote upcoming public service events or remember those we have done.
 For most meetings, we try to enlist an interesting presentation of a program topic about something in the communications world.
 We have had some very interesting topics presented.
 Sometimes we explain what’s required and how to accomplish the best hamfest in the southeast, sometimes we horsetrade radio fleas at a club auction, and when December comes, we get all gussied up for our annual Holiday party.

 The Charlotte Amateur Radio Club -W4CQ is a general interest radio club serving the Charlotte, NC area.
-We meet every Thursday evening at 7:30 at the Salvation Army Divisional headquarters, our served agency, located at 501 Archdale Drive in Charlotte, NC.
+We meet the first Saturday of every month at 9:30 AM at the Salvation Army Divisional headquarters, our served agency.
+We’re located at 501 Archdale Drive in Charlotte, NC.
 28217, near I-77 Exit 4 (Nations Ford Road).
 The W4CQ radio club conducts it’s business meeting on the first Thursday of each month.
 On other Thursday evenings we host an open house for anyone interested in amateur radio or the club.

 If you would like to join, simply fill out the membership application and mail or bring it in to our next meeting!

 Our club is located in Salisbury NC, the county seat and largest city within Rowan County.
 We are centrally located between the mountains and the coast of North Carolina in an area known as the Piedmont.
 The Rowan Amateur Radio Society was founded in 1937, and we have been an ARRL affiliated club since 1968!
 Meetingsare held on the second Monday of each month at 7:00 PM at the Rowan Rescue Squad Bldg 91, 1140 Julian Rd, Salisbury, NC 28146.
 Guests and new members are always welcome.
-Below you will see a short list of upcoming events, you are also encouraged to check out our complete Calendar.Union County

 The Union County Amateur Radio Society (UCARS) meets at 7:00PM on the 3rd Thursday of each month at the American Red Cross Building in Monroe, 608 E. Franklin Street, Monroe, North Carolina.
 Need directions?
 Click here.

 We host nets on our repeaters most evenings (except Monday) – Check here for times and frequencies.